Sint-Martens-Latem

-Sint-Martens-Latem ([sɪnt ˌmɑrtəns ˈlaːtəm]) is a municipality located in the Belgian province of East Flanders, in Belgium.
+Sint-Martens-Latem ([sɪnt ˌmɑrtəns ˈlaːtəm]) is a municipality located in the Belgian province of East Flanders.
 The municipality comprises the towns of Deurle and Sint-Martens-Latem proper.
 In 2021, Sint-Martens-Latem had a total population of 8,285.
-The total area is 14.34 km².
+The total area is 14.34 km2.

 While "Latem" used to be known as an artists' colony before World War II, nowadays Sint-Martens-Latem is one of the wealthiest residential municipalities in Belgium.